-The NYPD Fraudulent Collision Investigation Squad (FCIS) received a \$100,000 grant in 2022.
+The NYPD Fraudulent Collision Investigation Squad (FCIS) received a \$100,000 grant in 2023.
 The grant paid for overtime for uniformed members and investigators, training and rental vehicles for surveillance, search warrants and arrests.
 The FCIS works with the Health Care Fraud Task Force to combat no-fault insurance fraud at the state and federal levels, conducting both short- and long-term investigations.

+Since 2007, FCIS has redeveloped itself into two specific units, the Fraudulent Collision Investigation Squad and the Health Care Fraud Task Force, combating No-Fault insurance fraud at the state and federal levels.
+The FCIS and HCFTF are recognized and acknowledged in law enforcement and the insurance industry for having developed detailed strategies and having conducted both short- and long-term No-Fault Fraud investigations.
 The squad utilized a portion of grant funding to attend training conducted by the Association of Certified Fraud Examiners.
 The training covered the entire fraud investigation process, including identifying fraud schemes, conducting interviews, preparing documentation, resolving fraud allegations, and fundamental legal concepts involved in a fraud examination.